-We will cover such topics as classical philosophy as well as the ethics of yoga in the world today.
-You will learn how to establish a satisfying and successful routine/ritual for yourself as well as easy ways to empower self care through Ayurveda and nutrition.
-As part of the series, you will discover the stabilizing and soothing qualities of mindful meditation, an understanding of basic anatomy, practical breathing techniques, yoga therapeutics and restorative practices.
+We will work on how to establish a satisfying and successful home routine/ritual for yourself on the mat.
+You will explore the stabilizing and soothing qualities of mindful meditation, review basic anatomy, and practice breath skills, yoga therapeutics and restorative practices.

-This immersion will work well for students with 1 solid year of practice, and a strong commitment to growth and exploration.
-The series is open to people of varying skill levels, physical abilities, genders, and very approachable to those with injuries.
-If you have questions about the series please contact TJ at: email@example.com
+This immersion will work well for students with one year or more of consistent yoga practice, and a strong commitment to growth and exploration.
+It’s open to students of varying skill levels, physical abilities, genders, and is very approachable to those with injuries.
+If you have questions about the series, please contact TJ at firstname.lastname@example.org.